Forward-Backward Reasoning in Large Language Models for Mathematical Verification: Related Work

 \section{Related Work}

-\textbf{Few-Shot Prompting} (or \textbf{In-Context Learning (ICL)}) \citep{brown2020language, min2022metaicl, chen2022meta, liu2022makes, rubin2022learning, liu2023pre} uses Large language models (LLMs) to solve a task by feeding $k$ examples as part of input, where $k$ is usually small.
-The $k$ examples are concatenated as a prompt

-where $Q^{(i)}$ and $A^{\star(i)}$ is question and answer, respectively.
-In inference, a new question $Q$ is appended to the prompt as \text{``$\vP_{\text{ICL}}$ \escape{n} Question: $Q$ \escape{n} Answer:''} and fed to LLMs for generating output sequences.
-An answer extractor is used to extract prediction $\hat{A}$ from the output, e.g., the token after the last ``\text{Answer:}'' \citep{brown2020language}.
-Unlike finetuning a model for each task \citep{howard2018universal, devlin2019bert}, in prompting, LLMs can be fixed and shared across tasks, which is efficient in computation and memory as LLMs are usually very large, e.g., \textit{GPT-3} \citep{brown2020language} has 175 billion parameters.
-Few-shot prompting has demonstrated promising performance a variety of tasks (\citep{brown2020language,rubin2022learning, liu2022makes, ye2023compositional, xu2023knn}.

-\textbf{Chain-of-Thought (CoT) Prompting}.
-For complex tasks require multi-step reasoning, e.g., arithmetic reasoning in \textit{GSM8K} \citep{cobbe2021training}, concatenating question-answer pairs is challenging for LLMs to generate the answer.
-Recently, \citet{wei2022chain} propose CoT prompting to augment question-answer pairs with intermediate steps such that LLMs can solve questions step by step.
-Specifically, each in-context example is a triplet $(Q^{(i)}, R^{(i)}, A^{\star(i)})$, where $R^{(i)}$ is a natural language description of steps that are required to reach $A^{\star(i)}$ from $Q^{(i)}$.
-In inference, a new question $Q$ is appended to the prompt
+\textbf{Chain-of-Thought (CoT) Prompting}. \citeauthor{wei2022chain} (\citeyear{wei2022chain}) propose augmenting question-answer pairs with intermediate steps such that the LLM can solve questions step-by-step.
+Specifically, each in-context example is a triplet $(Q^{(i)}, R^{(i)}, A^{\star(i)})$, where $R^{(i)}$ is a reasoning chain with natural language descriptions of steps leading from the question $Q^{(i)}$ to the ground-truth answer $A^{\star(i)}$.
+In inference, a new question $Q$ is appended to the prompt: